dasunpubudumal/labware-serverless/README.md

 <img src="not-ai.png" style="height: 42px">

-This project was fully written by a Human.
-That is, this project conforms to the ["Not by AI 90% rule"](https://notbyai.fyi/).
+This project conforms to the ["Not by AI 90% rule"](https://notbyai.fyi/).

 # Introduction